 Built from stone and wood or simply rammed earth, their walls may be up to a meter thick at the base and sloping inward to create an illusion of height.
 These are proper fortresses with prominent roof corners, impenetrable by wind, cold or thieves.
 The intricate carvings and paintings at bays and openings ensure that the house remains also untouched by evil spirits.
 The ground floor is inhabited by the herd of the family, who lives upstairs.

-Architecture in East Tibet and Tibet proper adapted Chinese and Indian influences to the harsh climate of a high-altitude plateau.
+Architecture in Tibet Kham and Tibet proper adapted Chinese and Indian influences to the harsh climate of a high-altitude plateau.
 The simplicity of dwellings reminds us of rural Mongolia.
 Even if they had to make do with limited resources, the Tibetans, just like the Mongols, love to embellish their homes with Buddhist auspicious symbols.
 One of the most prominent is the Endless or the Mystical Knot.
 It is depicted as overlapping, suggesting no beginning and no end.
 As a religious symbol, it represents the Buddha’s endless wisdom and compassion.
 But it can also be placed on gifts and other objects as a secular symbol of interconnectivity and love, and an invitation to begin or to deepen a personal relationship.

 The Himalayas and the Tibetan mountains were ocean floors so the ancient conch shells that have been found here are now an emblem of power, authority and sovereignty.
 Ancient Indian and Tibetan epics bestow the conch with magical powers in averting natural disasters, scaring away poisonous creatures and even banishing evil spirits.
 Tibetans favour the right-turning conch shell, believed to be the indispensable amulet of warriors.
 The right spiralling movement echoes the celestial motion of the sun, the moon, the planets and the stars across the heavens, therefore even Buddha himself is depicted in temples with the hair on his head turning to the right.